 The International Award is sponsored by The Global Refugee Sponsorship Initiative (GRSI)

 |The Awards Ceremony is hosted by Canada House|

 The First Annual Community Sponsorship Awards Ceremony took place on 2nd October 2018 at The Royal Society, London, in the presence of more than 250 people who gathered from across the United Kingdom, Canada, and the USA.
 They were organised by Sponsor Refugees in partnership with IOHR and GRSI.

-The launch of Sponsor Refugees saw three Pioneer Awards presented to those who have worked tirelessly to make community sponsorship a reality.
+The launch of Sponsor Refugees on 9th October 2017 saw three Pioneer Awards presented to those who have worked tirelessly to make community sponsorship a reality.
 The awards were presented by Ahmad Al-Rashid and the children from one of the first resettled families.